 Wild at Heart

 Our Wild Roses are hand forged and therefore unique.
 There are numerous ways to forge a rose.
 The ‘Wild Rose’ approach is our favorite as it requires a lot of fire time and freehand sculpting on the anvil.
 You could say that its the perfect marriage of the contemporary and traditional aspects of the craft of the blacksmith.
 The end result reflects this wonderful process.
-Each rose differ slightly from the other and all are ‘wild at heart’ (just like your true love) Each rose comes in a tasteful box, its black and has our makers-mark embossed in gold.
-You can choose for it to be forged from iron or bronze.
+Each rose differ slightly from the other and all are ‘wild at heart’ (just like your true love) You can choose for it to be forged from iron or bronze.
 We work on these roses together – so this objet d’art is a true Calnan & Anhøj.

 Watch a Rose being Made